In preparation for your event in an Arts Division venue…

 - Some events will choose not to admit late arrivals.
 If this is the case with your event, please make this clear in all your event marketing and communications.

-- We will work with you in advance to optimize the frequency of these intervals in order to minimize distraction.
+- We will work with you in advance to limit the frequency of late admission intervals in order to minimize disruption.

 - We endeavor to limit the number of times the doors are opened once the event is underway.